Science and Technology

-Learn about the materials and processing behind the HemCon brand products and how they achieve their unique hemostatic and antibacterial characteristics which set them apart from the competition.
+Discover how the materials and processing behind HemCon brand products achieve the unique hemostatic and antibacterial characteristics that set them apart from the competition.

 HemCon® PRO Chitosan Technology:

 HemCon PRO hemostatic products provide for clinically proven performance that quickly controls all bleeding including difficult anti-coagulated and hemorrhagic bleeding.
 HemCon PRO hemostatic products possess hemostatic activity that results from strong polycationic (positive) charge from the incorporated HemCon PRO chitosan.
 This positive charge correspondingly promotes binding with biopolymers, tissues, and cells possessing inherent negative charge.
 Such negatively charged biopolymers, tissues, and cells include other polysaccharides, proteins, oral mucosa, injured tissue surfaces, red blood cells, platelets, bacteria and viruses.
 HemCon PRO hemostatic product application results in rapid adherence to, and sealing of, injured tissue; promotion of clotting independent of the clotting cascade; and broad antibacterial activity.1,2 HemCon PRO hemostatic products have been demonstrated to effectively control bleeding in anticoagulated patient populations.3-8 HemCon PRO chitosan technology has been shown not to cause allergic responses in shrimp allergic individuals.9,10 Comparative preclinical studies demonstrate HemCon PRO chitosan technology has unique hemostatic properties, providing for superior hemostatic efficacy compared to other hemostatic materials such as minerals and cellulose (ORC) particularly for deep penetrating and high volume/high pressure arterial wounds.11,12

 The antibacterial properties of the HemCon PRO chitosan have been investigated using an in vitro methodology in which the antibacterial activities of chitosan were measured against a wider range of bacteria1,2.
 Results demonstrate that chitosan increased permeability on the inner and outer membranes and ultimately disrupted the bacterial cell membranes, releasing their contents and killing the organism within the dressing.
 HemCon lyophilized hemostatic products offer barrier to bacterial penetration of the dressing, and the log reduction data demonstrates the level of antibacterial effectiveness within the dressing against at least 24 gram positive and gram negative organisms demonstrating reductions of ≥ 4 log for all organisms tested, including MRSA, VRE, C difficile, and A. Baumannii.
 The clinical utility of these results is unknown.

 HemCon PRO chitosan products are manufactured through 2 proprietary processes: lyophilizing (freeze-drying) and substrate coating.